 Child Wellness Begins At Pregnancy

 The Doula Program serves as a highly effective program in the deterrence of child abuse and neglect.
-Through positive, persistent, outreach services and in-home visits, at-risk parents learn about pregnancy, labor and delivery, and post-partum care.
+Through positive, persistent, outreach services and in-home visits, vulnerable parents learn about pregnancy, labor and delivery, and postpartum care.

 The Doula Program reaches out to young, mothers and fathers who would like support services.
 The Public Health Department, doctors, schools and other community agencies refer parents to the Doula Program during pregnancy.